jimniels/blog/_posts/2014-09-02-logo-integrity.md

 Additionally, I wanted to remove color from each logo because it can be a vital ingredient in brand recognition.
 For example, perhaps all you see is a blur, but if that blur is the color magenta you might more easily guess “T-Mobile” as opposed to some other brand.
 Boiling all the logos down to their essence — their shapes and forms in single color — helps establish and verify how well the mark can stand on its own.

-Furthermore, I wanted to test logos that were marks rather than type.
-For example, Google’s logo is a logotype, because the logo itself is the name of the company.
+Furthermore, I wanted to test logos that were abstract symbols rather than typographic represenations of the brand name.
+For example, Google’s logo is a logotype because the logo itself is the name of the company.
 Whereas Nike’s “swoosh” is an abstract logo mark.
 Logo marks really test the recognizability of a brand because they do not spell out the company’s name and instead rely on a mental association between the mark and the company.

 [![Logo Types, courtesy of logodesignsource.com](http://jim-nielsen.com/blog/assets/img/2014/logos-types.png)](http://www.logodesignsource.com/types.html)